Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Amplitude

-Amplitude refers to the maximum height of a wave from its midline.
-In the context of the sine function, it is determined by the coefficient in front of the sine term.
-For the function y = 1/2 sin(x + π), the amplitude is 1/2, indicating that the wave oscillates between 1/2 and -1/2.
+Amplitude refers to the maximum height of a wave from its central axis.
+In the context of trigonometric functions like cosine, it is determined by the coefficient in front of the cosine term.
+For the function y = 4 cos(2x − π), the amplitude is 4, indicating that the graph will oscillate between 4 and -4.

 Recommended video: